claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 		- Resource record set
 		- VPC endpoint
 		- API Gateway Endpoint custom regional API
-- **Traffic Flow**: Visual tool, lets you create soshisticated routing configurations for your resources using routing types (50$ per policy -> very expensive)
+- **Traffic Flow**: Visual tool, lets you create sophisticated routing configurations for your resources using routing types (50$ per policy -> very expensive)
 ### Routing Policies:
 - **Simple Routing Policies**: Most basic Routing policies
 	- You have 1 record and provide multiple IP addresses
 	- When multiple values are specified for a record, Route53 will return values back to the user in a random order
-	- No health check
+	- **No health check**
-	- ***Example***: if you had a record for www.exampro.co with 3 different IP addess values, users would be directly randomly to 1 of them
+	- ***Example***: if you had a record for www.exampro.co with 3 different IP address values, users would be directly randomly to 1 of them
 - **Weighted Routing Policies**: Let you split up traffic based on different weight assigned
 	- This allows you to send a certain percentage of overall traffic to one server and have other traffic to be directed to a completeley different server
 	- Health check